 News briefs: Costa Rica news highlights to start your Thursday

 Happy Thursday from The Tico Times.
-We hope you’re having a wonderful morning!
-Here’s the local news you should know today.
-(Feel free to puff, puff, pass it along to your friends.)
+Here’s the news you should know today.

-Deputies on the Environment Commission supported a project which would allow the production of cannabis for medicinal use in Costa Rica.
-The initiative has been cited as an effective proposal for economic reactivation; the bill will now advance to the Legislative Plenary.
-More via Teletica.
+The National Emergency Commission (CNE) has eased Iota-related weather alerts.
+All areas except the Caribbean are under a Yellow Alert, an improvement to the previous status of Orange Alert.
+Iota forced 88 people in Costa Rica to be evacuated to shelters this week.
+The storm had a smaller impact on Costa Rica when compared to Eta due to Iota’s faster overland speed.

-For its part, the Executive Branch says it “does not consider the legalization or commercialization of the cultivation of Cannabis Sativa L (known as marijuana) appropriate because it does not have the resources to ensure the health effects.”
-Casa Presidencial supports “only the cultivation, production and commercialization of hemp for industrial and therapeutic uses.”
-More via Casa Presidencial.
+Iota caused at least 28 deaths in Central America.
+Eighteen of those occurred in Nicaragua, while six occurred in Honduras.
+These figures may rise over the coming days as authorities reach communities that have been isolated due to power outages and road damage.

 We’ll have more news throughout the day, so keep checking The Tico Times home page for more.